Holo-the-Wise/mangadex-webhook/README.md

 # Updated MangaDex discord webhook with Google Script
-Inspired [GuilhermeFaga's version](https://github.com/GuilhermeFaga/MangaDex-discord-webhook-with-Google-Script/) but implemented in MangaDex's v5 API.
+Forked from [vv4t's version](https://github.com/vv4t/mangadex-webhook) which itself is inspired [GuilhermeFaga's version](https://github.com/GuilhermeFaga/MangaDex-discord-webhook-with-Google-Script/) but implemented in MangaDex's v5 API.

 A simple `Google Script` to which can be set up in a few minutes (no downloads required).
 This allows for automatic chapter updates from MangaDex to be forwarded to Discord via Webhooks.

+This fork:

++ Eliminates the need for a Mangadex account
++ Makes it easy to have one channel for each seperate manga (requires individual webhooks

+- Cannot be synced to a users follow feed
+- Does not allow for the same manga update to be sent to multiple channels

 The output in Discord:

 ![Example](https://i.imgur.com/7vcPLyU.png)